 CBCF Emerging Leaders Internship Program

 The semester-long Emerging Leaders Internship Program sponsored by Walmart creates a corps of trained, young leaders with the skills, outlook, and contacts necessary to generate and sustain positive change in Washington, D.C. and their local communities.
-Interns will receive housing, a stipend, and will be placed in Congressional Black Caucus member offices and federal agencies.
-Applicants must have a minimum GPA of 2.5 on a 4.0 scale; should be at least a college junior or senior at the time of application; have a permit to work in the U.S.; and have a demonstrated interest in public service, governance, and the policy-making process.
+Interns will receive housing, a stipend, and will be placed in Congressional offices.
+Interns will be working full-time, 40 hours a week in their office as well as participating in mandatory professional development sessions.
+Applicants must have a minimum GPA of 2.5 on a 4.0 scale; should be at least a college sophomore at the time of application; have a permit to work in the U.S.; and have a demonstrated interest in public service, governance, and the policy-making process.
+Additionally, applicants must also have a current U.S. Passport as interns may have the opportunity to travel to Japan.
 Recent college graduates are eligible as long as they have not yet started post-graduate studies and have graduated no more than a year from the internship program start date.

 You must use your full first and last name as your display name when creating your application account.
 This will allow us to locate your application when uploading your transcripts.